jgrussell/ezxlayout/README.md

 6. Optional steps to make this more useful:

-   1. Set the execute bit of [ezxlayout](./ezxlayout) and [layout.sh](./layout.sh) only for the current or group of users who should have access.
+   1. Set the execute bit of [ezxlayout](./ezxlayout) and [layout.sh](./layout.sh) (only for the current user, or group of users, who should have access).

       - This is not a requirement but may make your life easier; otherwise, you will need to edit the scripts.
       - I recommend only setting this bit for the user(s) who will actually be running this since these scripts could potentially be used for malicious purposes if open to all.

    2. Add the location of [ezxlayout](./ezxlayout) to the `$PATH` search path.

-      - If you do this, you will not need to edit  [ezxlayout.desktop](./ezxlayout.desktop) nor use the full path to [ezxlayout](./ezxlayout) from the command line; but, you may still need to use the full path in an XFCE application shortcut definition, etc.
+      - If you do this, you will not need to edit  [ezxlayout.desktop](./ezxlayout.desktop) nor use the full path to [ezxlayout](./ezxlayout) from the command line, etc.

       - This is obviously not a requirement if you prefer keeping your `$PATH` more succinct.

-      - For my XFCE desktops, you can run this from a command line in this repository's directory:
+      - For my MX Linux XFCE desktops, running this from a command line in this repository's directory accomplishes this:

           `echo export PATH="${PWD}/ezxlayout:\$PATH" >> ~/.xsessionrc`